RhysEJF/radical-alignment/concepts/the-crony-belief-mechanism.md

 This is why the powerful don't need complete truth.
 They just need enough alignment to coordinate while everyone else debates.

-Think about it: while you and I argue about the precise nature of reality, dissecting claims and counter-claims, someone else is already ten moves ahead—not because they have perfect information, but because they have perfect coordination.
+Think about it.
+While you and I argue about the precise nature of reality, dissecting claims and counter-claims, someone else is already ten moves ahead—not because they have perfect information, but because they have perfect coordination.

 They're not smarter.
 They're not necessarily more correct.
 They're just aligned.

 And alignment, in an attention economy, is the ultimate currency.

-The question is: are you going to keep playing the fragmented truth game, or are you going to understand the coordination game that's actually being played?
+The question is.
+Are you going to keep playing the fragmented truth game, or are you going to understand the coordination game that's actually being played?

 ## Open Questions